Jon9851/Eshop/README.md

 9. Create a git remote for heroku
 10. Push all changes to the staging area
 11. Push to heroku for your app to run and function.

+### AWS
+1. Buckets are used to store files for your live site.
+2. On dashboard, search and open S3
+3. In Amazon s3:
+3. Create a new bucket
+4. Fill in details
+5. Uncheck block all public access
+6. Check Acknowledge bucket will be public
+7. Click Create bucket
+8. In your new bucket
+9. On Properties tab
+10. Select Static website hosting
+10. Check Use this bucket to host a website and fill in default values then click 'Save'
+11. On 'Permissions' tab:
+12. Go to 'CORS configuration' section and paste: [{ "AllowedHeaders": ["Authorization"],"AllowedMethods": ["GET"],"AllowedOrigins": ["*"],"ExposeHeaders": []}]
+13. Go to 'Bucket Policy' section
+14. Click 'Policy generator' to create a security policy for the bucket
+15. Select 'S3 Bucket Policy' for Type of Policy
+16. Enter * in the 'Principal' sections to allow all principals
+17. Select GetObject in 'Actions' section
+18. Copy ARN (amazon resource name) from 'Bucket Policy' tab and past into ARN box on Policy Generator tab
+19. Click 'Add Statement' > 'Generate Policy'
+20. Copy and paste th policy into the 'bucket policy editor'
+21. On the end of 'Resource key' section of the policy add /* to allow access to all resources in the bucket
+22. Click 'Save'

+### IAM User
+1. This is used to access your bucket, you will create a group for the user, create an access policy so the group can access you bucket, then assign the user to the group so it   can use the policy to access all your files
+2. On AWS dashboard search and open IAM
+3. On IAM dashboard
+4. On 'Groups' tab:
+5. Click 'Create New Group', give it a name, then click next till you come to 'Create Group'
+6. On 'Policies' tab:
+7. Click 'Create Policy'
+8. Go to 'JSON' tab
+9. Click 'import managed policy'
+10. Search for S3, and import the pre-built 's3 full access' policy
+11. Get your bucket ARN and paste it twice; once as it is, and once with /* at the end, after "Resource": and in square brackets: [ "<YOUR_BUCKET_ARN>", "<YOUR_BUCKET_ARN>/*" ]
+12. Click 'Review policy'
+11. Give it a name and description
+12. Click 'Create Policy'
+13. On 'Groups' tab:
+14. Select your bucket
+15. Click 'Attach Policy'
+16. Search, select and attach your newly created policy
+17. On 'Users' tab:
+18. Click 'Add User'
+19. Create a user for your static files
+20. Check 'Programmatic access' box
+21. Click 'Next' to go to permissions page
+22. Check the box to select the group you just made
+23. Click next until you reach 'Create User'
+24. Download and save the CSV file by clicking 'Download CSV'.
+This will contain the users access key and secret access key Once you leave the page you will not be able to return and download the file again
  # Technologies Used

 * [HTML5](https://html.spec.whatwg.org/) -Used to create the contents and structure for the website.